stashed/mongodb/docs/mongodb-sharding.md

 ## Restore MongoDB Sharding

+> N.B.: Mongorestore may not work for Replicaset and Sharding.
+Use `4.0.11` image for restore purpose. issue link: http://mongodb.2344371.n4.nabble.com/mongorestore-oplogReplay-looping-forever-td25243.html

 In this section, we are going to restore the database from the backup we have taken in the previous section.
 We are going to deploy a new sharded database and initialize it from the backup.

 **Stop Taking Backup of the Old Database:**